-Successor Seven Months Ended September 30, 2004 Predecessor Three Months Ended February 29, 2004 Combined Ten Months Ended September 30, 2004 Predecessor Ten Months Ended September 30, 2003 (audited) (audited) (unaudited) (unaudited) OIBDA \$120 \$ 38 \$ 158 \$ 8 Depreciation and amortization (96) (47) (143) (189) Operating income (loss) \$ 24 \$ (9) \$ 15 \$(181)
+Successor Predecessor Combined Predecessor Seven Months Ended September 30, 2004 Three Months Ended February 29, 2004 Ten Months Ended September 30, 2004 Ten Months Ended September 30, 2003 (audited) (audited) (unaudited) (unaudited) OIBDA \$ 120 \$ 38 \$ 158 \$ 8 Depreciation and amortization (96) (47) (143) (189) Operating income (loss) \$ 24 \$ (9) \$ 15 \$ (181)

-The \$196 million improvement in operating loss primarily related to the \$150 million improvement in OIBDA discussed above and a \$46 million decrease in depreciation and amortization expense.
-The decrease in depreciation and amortization expense principally related to \$29 million of lower amortization resulting from a lower revaluation of the historical cost bases of our identifiable intangible assets in connection with the allocation of purchase price as part of the Acquisition.
+The \$196 million improvement in operating loss primarily related to the \$150 million improvement in OIBDA discussed above and a \$46 million decrease in depreciation and amortization expense principally related to \$29 million of lower amortization resulting from a lower revaluation of the historical cost bases of our identifiable intangible assets in connection with the allocation of purchase price as part of the Acquisition.
 In addition, depreciation expense declined by \$17 million principally relating to lower capital spending requirements and lower depreciation of software development costs.